Skip to content

 Writers, how do you personally make your pitch meet your client’s needs?

-8 responses to “Marketing Monday: Your (Non)Formula for Success”
+8 thoughts on “Marketing Monday: Your (Non)Formula for Success”

 Wow.
 That Realtor expected people to make one of life’s biggest decisions after only seeing four houses?
 That seems a bit rigid.
 I know people who’ve had a Realtor show them more than four homes in one day.